 Small fiber polyneuropathy (SFPN): pain, fatigue, and brain fog

-SFPN refers to any condition that damages the small unmyelinated nerves in widespread areas of the body.
-SFPN is very common and underdiagnosed in Sjogren’s (184).
-Painful SFPN symptoms cannot be clinically distinguished from fibromyalgia symptoms (183).
-Dysautonomia in Sjogren’s is almost always caused by a type of SFPN that impacts the autonomic nerves.
+~ Health Rising Blog post by Cort Johnson, "Is Fibromyalgia and Chronic Fatigue Syndrome Actually Small Fiber Polyneuropathy"?
+Dysautonomia (autonomic disorders) in Sjogren’s is thought to be caused by a type of SFPN that impacts the autonomic nerves.
 It is usually called “dysautonomia” for short, rather than the more precise “SFPN of the autonomic nerves”.
-Dysautonomia may contribute to fibromyalgia-like symptoms, especially fatigue and brain fog.
-Few rheumatologists are trained to recognize and treat dysautonomias.
+Dysautonomia may contribute to fibromyalgia-like symptoms, especially fatigue and cognitive dysfunction ("brain fog").
+Few rheumatologists are trained to recognize and treat dysautonomia.
 This is unfortunate because dysautonomia is a treatable cause of fatigue.
 Sjogren’s patients are often told that their fatigue is caused by fibromyalgia (186).
+SFPN may be a major reason for fatigue, cognitive dysfunction and widespread pain in Sjogren's and other complex chronic conditions.
 Brain symptoms such as chronic daily headaches and cognitive dysfunction may also be caused by neuropathic dysregulation.
-This may be at the root of brain fog that is so often blamed on depression and fibromyalgia (184).
+This may be at the root of "brain fog" that is so often blamed on depression and fibromyalgia (184).

 How is SFPN diagnosed?